justinbreese/dse-multi-cloud-demo/README.md

   * Either use an existing one or create a new one: `ssh-keygen -C "ubuntu"`
 * Use the same username on all of the servers (e.g. ubuntu)
 * Make sure all of the DSE appropriate ports are open.
 For a list of all of the ports go to: https://docs.datastax.com/en/dse/6.0/dse-admin/datastax_enterprise/security/secFirewallPorts.html
-* If you don't want to open up the specific ports for DSE, then you can do the nuclear option and open all all of the following ports: 7000-65535
+* If you don't want to open up the specific ports for DSE, then you can do the nuclear option and open all all of the following ports: 7000-65535; fine for demos, but not fit for production by any means

 ## Use the scripts in the repo
 * Check out the `iaas` directory in this repo for a full README on how this works
-* There is complete automation for Azure, GCP, and AWS
+* There is complete automation for provisioning the PaaS for Azure, GCP, and AWS

-## Set these environmental variables in your .bash_profile:
+# Set these environmental variables in your .bash_profile:
 ```
 export cassandra_default_password="blah"
 export academy_user="blah"